Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 ## Add a discount to the purchase

 You can add a discount to the whole purchase of your bill list, for instance, because of a campaign, defects in the offers, for loyal customers, or from a certain quantity of offers.
 The discount to the purchase is always a percentage discount.
-You can also add a discount to a single offer of the bill list.
+> [Info] You can also add a discount to a single offer of the bill list.
 For detailed information, see [Add a discount to a single offer](./03_EditBillList.md#add-a-discount-to-a-single-offer).

-> [Info] A combination of several discount options is not allowed.
+A combination of several discount options is not allowed.
 For example, you cannot give a discount on a single offer and a discount on the purchase.
 If a customer has a customer-specific discount that is automatically added to the pay bill list, manually applied discounts are not allowed.

 #### Prerequisites

 - Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
-- At least one offer is added to the bill list, see [Record the sales](./02_SelectOffer.md).
+- At least one offer is added to the bill list, see [Record a purchase](./02_SelectOffer.md).

 #### Procedure